 Yesterday I mentioned the schedule for summiting Mount Katahdin without providing any rationale for each day.
-So, while my Mountain House lasagna supper is being heated via body heat, let me offer my insight on what occurs with the caveat that I am going mostly by supposition.
+So, while my Mountain House lasagna supper is being heated via body heat (Remember, I mailed my stove home.), let me offer my insight on what occurs with the caveat that I am going mostly by supposition.

 Approach Day #1.
 I stopped today at Rainbow Lake campsite.
 It is not what you think.
 It has four fairly level dirt areas where a tent might be erected.
 I was the first one here and I got my pick.
 There is a piped spring near the shore.
 I chose this stopping point because it sets up a short hike to Abol Bridge tomorrow.

 Approach Day #2.
 The hike to the Abol Bridge Campsite will be an eleven mile hike.
 It appears to be a private campground with tenting or a cabin.
 Both options offer showers (towels?), laundry and a breakfast buffet.
 It is the last spot to camp before entering Baxter State Park where camping there is by permit/reservation only.
 Rumor has it that there are only twelve spots (free?) for hikers at Abol.